 At the time of this review, heading these ads was a half-page cartoon for the upcoming World Cup, including a countdown clock; the rest of it is crammed full of colourful in-house offers and promotions.
 The site’s services, however, are what it’s all about and listed horizontally at the top of the page are ‘Live’, ‘Sports’, ‘Casino’, ‘Live Casino’, ‘Virtual Sports’ and ‘Promotions’.

-Given that it’s Betticket’s sportsbook we’re interested in, we clicked on ‘Sports’ and were greeted with a page that differed slightly from the traditional norm.
+Given that it’s Betticket’s bookmaker we’re interested in, we clicked on ‘Sports’ and were greeted with a page that differed slightly from the traditional norm.
 It’s only fair to say at this juncture that they offer the whole caboodle in either a classic or modern format – the modern being very much a simplified format against a plain white background – but it defaults to traditional, so that’s the one we will concentrate on.

-Where Betticket sportsbook strays beyond the traditional norms is that you’re greeted with four columns!
+Where Betticket bookmaker strays beyond the traditional norms is that you’re greeted with four columns!
 Not three… four.
-In truth, it doesn’t differ greatly from the tradition of 2018 online sportsbooks but what is normally one main body of a page with left and right sidebars, is, on Betticket, a main body that is split into two.
+In truth, it doesn’t differ greatly from the tradition of 2018 online betting sites but what is normally one main body of a page with left and right sidebars, is, on Betticket, a main body that is split into two.
 And it works nicely.
 What tends to happen is that a main betting line in the left column is expanded upon in the right column, with all of the additional bets that pertain to that fixture being listed line-by-line.

 The left sidebar very much follows the norm however and is where you will find an exhaustive list of all the sports for which Betticket offer markets.
 As a space saver, they initially offer said list in icon form – a ⚽for soccer, a ????for basketball etc – but the list can be expanded with a single click to reveal something that looks very familiar.